 Visit the Azores is from June to September though temperatures are pleasant all year round.
 As a general rule, it is wet from October to April.

 Generally, the Azores are expensive to visit.
 Without any direct access to the mainland, even the most basic supplies need to be imported.
-Despite their remote location and challenging supply factors, the Azores are affordable for most visitors.
+Despite their remote location and challenging supply factors, Yacht Charter in the Azores are affordable for most visitors.

 Yacht Charter crews reach the Azores via the international airport of Ponte Delgada Joao Paulo II (PDL).
 Regional airports on the other 8 islands are also connected by with ferries.